 In settings where people and animals from different places gather closely, such as exhibitions, there is a higher likelihood of influenza viruses spreading.
 Attendees at exhibitions should take precautions to prevent the transmission of influenza A viruses between animals and between animals and humans.

-Animal Health Canada has been collaborating with provinces, livestock industries, the Canadian Food Inspection Agency and the Public Health Agency of Canada to create biosecurity and guidance documents to help prevent highly pathogenic avian influenza spread.
+Animal Health Canada collaborated with provinces, livestock industries, the Canadian Food Inspection Agency and the Public Health Agency of Canada to create biosecurity and guidance documents to help prevent highly pathogenic avian influenza spread.

 If you observe signs of illness, act immediately by reporting them to your veterinarian, provincial animal health authority, or the CFIA.
 Early detection and swift action are key to protecting Canada’s poultry and livestock industries.